TaxFoundation/excel-training/excel-training.md

 You can select and entire column or row by clicking on its letter or number respectively.
 To select everything, hit `Ctrl A`.
 To delete an entire column or row (not just empty the cells of data, but completely remove the cells), hit `Ctrl -`.

+You can copy individual cells or selections of cells with `Ctrl C` and paste them elsewhere with `Ctrl V`.

 ![First things first!](images/first-things.gif)

 ## Using Basic Formulas and Functions